shaps80/Peek/CONTRIBUTING.md

 3. No new dependencies will be accepted
 4. Extensions support
 5. Always use SwiftLint to ensure coding styles are met
+6. Make sure you pull all recent changes from `develop` and fix any conflicts

 ## Pull Requests